 It smelled…unnatural.
-Of chemicals and man-made materials.
+Of chemicals and other man-made materials.

 The bleached monster raised itself to one knee and then used his hands to push the rest of itself off of the ground.
-In response, Beastboy flattened himself to floor, morphing quickly into an emerald snake and blending seamlessly into the grass around him, lying perfectly still.
+In response, Beastboy flattened himself to the floor, morphing quickly into an emerald snake and blending seamlessly into the grass around him, lying perfectly still.
 He watched with sharp eyes as the monster turned revealing a gaping cavity where his chest had been.

-Without any discernible effort, the monster's entire torso flowed like water restoring the creature body to its original size and shape.
+Without any discernible effort, the monster's entire torso flowed like water restoring the creature's body to its original size and shape.
 Satisfied, it turned and started running in the opposite direction to the plant, unaware that it was being stalked.

 One moment a hare, the next a crow, Beastboy was running solely on animal instinct as he camouflaged his pursuit from the monster while observing it closely, waiting for the moment to strike.

-Morphing in mid-air from a fox to an owl, he quickly sped ahead of the monster about a hundred feet, before transforming into a rabbit and landing softly in a clump of flowers, only his still vivid green eyes visible.
+Morphing in mid-air from a fox to an owl, he quickly sped ahead of the monster about a hundred feet, before transforming into a rabbit and landing softly in a clump of flowers, only his vivid green eyes visible.
 The trees were thinner here, allowing him to watch as the monster sprinted quickly towards him.
 Beastboy bided his time, waiting until the creature was only ten feet away before making his move.